Teradata/stacki-wiki/wiki/Customization/Adding-Scripts.md

 </stack:script>
 ```

-This just runs in bash in order.
+The scripts run bash in order they're compiled by Stacki.
 I could do this another way by adding it to a script in a stack:file tags and running the script:

 ```
 <stack:script stack:stage="install-post">